IBM/CodeEngine/private/README.md

 endpoint/URL that is reachable from the internal.

-In this example we'll create 2 apps, `frontend` and `backend`. `frontend` will be a normall app, accessible from the internet. `backend` is private and is only accessible to `frontend`.
+In this example we'll create 2 apps, `frontend` and `backend`. `frontend` will be a normal app, accessible from the internet. `backend` is private and is only accessible to `frontend`.
 Calling `frontend` will `curl` the `backend` app and then include its response in the output back to the user.